aragon/aragon-cli/docs/Apm-commands.md

 ## aragon apm publish

+> **Note**<br>
+> This command is deprecated and will be removed in a future release.
+Please see the [Aragon Buidler plugin](https://github.com/aragon/buidler-aragon) for an improved development experience.

 The `aragon apm publish` command publishes a new version to the aragonPM repo.
 Check the [Publish to aragonPM guide](https://hack.aragon.org/docs/guides-publish) to learn more about the publish workflow.

 ```sh